nhsconnect/Digital-Child-Health/Generation/Chapter.1.About/index.md

 ###Overview: Implementation Guide for Digital Child Health  FHIR Messaging#

-This is FHIR Domain Message Specifications (DMS) to support the following care communications for the Child Health Events Catalogue.
+This is the FHIR Domain Message Specification (DMS) to support the event messages for the Child Health Events Catalogue.

 **What is an Event?**